Finding a home - Downsizing - First time buyer

 How long is left on the lease?

 With a leasehold property, you're effectively buying the right to live in that property for a set amount of time, which can be anything up to 999 years.
 As time moves on and the lease changes hands, its value reduces.
-It’s vital you know how long is left on the lease—this should be in the property listing, your conveyancer will also check this for you.
+It’s vital you know how long is left on the lease - this should be in the property listing, and your conveyancer will also check it for you.

 You can read more about how to extend a lease in our article.